 Tickets: $15 adv. / $20 at the door.
 Doors at 8pm.
 Music at 8:30pm.
 21+

-Tickets available online here or at Hollerhorn Distilling’s Spirit Room and online here.
+Tickets available online here or at Hollerhorn Distilling’s Spirit Room.

 You should know that Nellie McKay is hard to categorize.
 She’s done Brecht on Broadway, opened for Lou Reed at Carnegie Hall, sung Woody Allen movie songs at the Hollywood Bowl, performed on A Prairie Home Companion, duetted with Eartha Kitt and Triumph The Insult Comic Dog, played Hilary Swank’s sister on the big screen, paid tribute to Doris Day, and released three wildly acclaimed albums of original music.